antrea-io/antrea/docs/multicluster/user-guide.md

 ```

 You can edit [antrea-multicluster-member.yml](../../multicluster/build/yamls/antrea-multicluster-member.yml),
-or using `kubectl edit` to change the ConfigMap:
+or use `kubectl edit` to change the ConfigMap:

 ```bash
 kubectl edit configmap -n kube-system antrea-mc-controller-config**